ietf-wg-httpapi/ratelimit-headers/draft-ietf-httpapi-ratelimit-headers.md

 This could be mitigated by adding some jitter to the field-value.

-Resource exhaustion issues can be associated with quota policies using a large `time-window`, because a user agent by chance or purpose might consume most of its quota-units in a significantly shorter interval.
+Resource exhaustion issues can be associated with quota policies using a large `time-window`, because a user agent by chance or on purpose might consume most of its quota-units in a significantly shorter interval.

 This behavior can be even triggered by the provided `RateLimit` fields.